toimc/vite-plugin-cdn-next/docs/Q&A.md

 > Why i using pinia cause panic?

 - Of course.
-Currently `vite-plugin-cdn2` can't know they dependencies.
+Currently `vite-plugin-cdn-next` can't know they dependencies.
 So you should define it by manual.
   Just set "vue-demi" in your modules.

 > Why am i getting warnings or errors on my page?

 - You should notice it.
-If it's global name missing. you should define it by manual.`vite-plugin-cdn2` can only guess the global name to the greatest extent.
+If it's global name missing. you should define it by manual.`vite-plugin-cdn-next` can only guess the global name to the greatest extent.

 > How to debug it?

-- `set DEBUG=vite-plugin-cdn2 & vite`
+- `set DEBUG=vite-plugin-cdn-next & vite`

 > Why am i specified the `element-plus` and it still doesn't work?